Youth Migration in Latin America

 Our Border Services

 Our border staff includes legal, case management, and family reintegration experts who assess and assist the youth and families in each of these situations.
-They then provide the necessary support to the families in their homes or temporary communities.
+They then provide the necessary support to stabilize the families in their homes or temporary communities.
 If our staff observe that a young person would be better served — and safer — at one of our residences, they will ensure that accommodation.
+Covenant House doesn’t help youth continue a treacherous journey but tends to their needs and brings them stability through family reintegration or safe shelter with us.

 Our Latin America Residences

-Across our residences in Latin America, about 9% of our youth have migrated from another country to the one where they currently reside with us.
-In Mexico, we have a residence where our staff is specifically dedicated to helping migrant boys process their experiences and apply for asylum.
+Across our residences in Latin America, 15% of our children and youth have migrated across borders at some point in their lives.
+In Mexico, we have a residence where our staff is specifically dedicated to helping migrant boys process their experiences and apply for asylum in Mexico.

 At all of our Latin America houses, we are working to make things better for young people, providing safety, healing, support, and opportunity.
 Our hope is that our transformative programs and services will reduce their need to embark on such a risky journey.